The Imaginary Invalid: Act 2

 Cléante shows up in disguise at the door, surprising Toinette.
 He has come pretending to be a substitute for Angelique's music teacher so he can talk to her in private.
-However, when Argan learns of the "music master's" arrival, he decides that he wants to watch the music lesson, spoiling everyone's plans.
+However, when Argan learns of the "music masters arrival, he decides that he wants to watch the music lesson, spoiling everyone's plans.
 When Angelique comes in, she is shocked to find Cléante there, but manages to cover her reaction.
 Argan then invites Cléante to stay as a guest as Angelique is introduced to her fiancé, Thomas Diafoirus.

 When Dr. Diafoirus and his son Thomas enter, Dr. Diafoirus tells Thomas to begin.
 Thomas asks if he should start with Argan and, once his father tells him to, he greets Argan with a florid prepared speech.
 Once finished, he asks his father if that was satisfactory and if he should continue.
 He has a fancy prepared speech ready for every member of the family.

 Everyone has a seat and Argan praises Thomas.
 Dr. Diafoirus says that he is very pleased with his son.
 He says that as a child he was never very bright or exciting and he never has had any wit or liveliness, but he has sound judgement.
-What Dr. Diafoirus is most happy about in his son, though, is that he blindly adheres to the ancient medical beliefs and refuses to believe the new modern ideas like "circulation of the blood."
+What Dr. Diafoirus is most happy about in his son, though, is that he blindly adheres to the ancient medical beliefs and refuses to believe the new modern ideas like "circulation of the blood".

 Argan asks if Thomas is to become a doctor for the rich at court.
 Diafoirus says he much prefers to treat the common people.
 He adds that with ordinary people he is less accountable to anybody and, as long as procedure is followed, there is no need to worry so much about the results; the rich are much more difficult since they actually seem to expect to be cured.

 Argan then tells Cléante to help Angelique sing a song for the party.
 Cléante gives her a scroll of music with no words and tells everyone that it is a short piece from an improvised opera.
 Cléante then sings his love and his questions to Angelique in the guise of this opera.
 She answers him in the same form, telling him that she really loves him and despises the man her father wants her to marry.
 Their song continues until Argan stops it, thinking it dreadfully inappropriate.
 He sends Cléante away.